epsi-rns/isometric-wallpaper/README.md

 #### Scalable Vector Graphic

-This clone wallpaper was made using inkscpae a long time ago.
+This clone wallpaper was made using inkscape a long time ago.
 You may use the wallpaper, and change color and shape.
 Also remove, change or add, text.
 And it is also free to use.